 To unlock the mystery of ancient runes, Odin hung himself from Yggdrasil, the Norse tree of life, for nine days and nights and even impaled himself with his spear as a symbolic gesture of the sacrifice he was willing to make to gain enlightenment [3].

-- Thor – as the designated protector of Asgard (the realm of the gods) and the human realm, Thor is without peer in terms of might, courage, and ferocity in battle.
-However, when it comes to matters requiring mental sharpness and intellect, Thor is often overmatched and victimized by cunning and deceit.
+- Thor – as the designated protector of Asgard (the realm of the gods) and the human realm, Thor is without a peer regarding might, courage, and ferocity in battle.
+However, Thor is often overmatched and victimized by cunning and deceit when it comes to matters requiring mental sharpness and intellect.

 Add Thor’s legendary hot temper to the mix, and the makings for a volatile situation arise every time the god of thunder is teased, mocked, or insulted.
 [4]

 The almighty Zeus is the supreme commander of the Greek Olympians.
-Throughout humankind’s history, he is widely considered to be one of the most recognizable figures of all the world’s mythologies.
+Throughout humankind’s history, he is widely considered one of the most recognizable figures of all the world’s mythologies.

 Even so, Zeus’ flaws and weaknesses are as much a part of his legend as the bolts of lightning he hurls at his enemies.

-- Zeus is ill-tempered and easily provoked to violence
+- Zeus is ill-tempered and easily provoked into violence

 - He gets drawn into petty disputes that would, on the surface, be seemingly far beneath and unbefitting a preeminent being of his stature